exasol/pytest-plugins/doc/developer-guide.md

 * Publishing to pypi
 * Creating a release on GitHub

 This requires a dedicated Git-tag for each release of each plugin.
-The convention is to use the name of the plugin as a prefix followed by a dash character and the version of the plugin, e.g. `pytest-saas-0.1.0`.
+The convention is to use the name of the plugin as a prefix followed by a dash character and the version of the plugin, e.g. `pytest-slc-0.1.0`.

 In order to create a release for one of the plugins
 1. Open the GitHub repository in your browser
 2. On top select the tab "Actions"
-3. On the left hand side select action "Continous Delivery (Release)"
+3. On the left hand side select action "Continuous Delivery (Release)"
 4. On the right hand click button "Run workflow"
-5. Select banch "main"
+5. Select branch "main"
-6. Select the project, e.g. "pytest-saas"
+6. Select the project, e.g. "pytest-slc"
 7. Enter the version number, e.g. `0.2.0`
 8. Click the button "Run workflow"